fastrgv/CoTerminalApps/README.md

 * (q)=quit
 * (?)=help toggle

-All puzzles & games can now be launched from the selector app, initiated thusly:
+All puzzles & games can now be launched from the selector app thusly:

-Windows:	winterm.bat

-Mac/OSX:	macterm.sh

-Linux:	gnuterm.sh
+On Windows type "winterm.bat"

+On Mac/OSX type "macterm.sh"

+On Linux type "gnuterm.sh"

+Then use the keyboard arrow keys to highlight the desired game, and hit (enter)-key.

 ===========================================================================